cmgriffing/presentation-feature-flags-for-the-win/slides/03-why.md

 Deployment to production often takes a long time.

-## Time: Best Case - Continuos Delivery
+## Time: Best Case - Continuous Delivery

 Projects can take upwards of 20 to 30 minutes to build and test. (not uncommon)